 - Certain types of ‘Just in time’ training

 Classroom learning can be the ideal choice for many practical skills where immediate feedback on a physical activity is required.
-As well as surgery and flying, this will include skills such as giving presentations and interviewing.
+As well as surgery and flying, this will include skills such as giving presentations, interviewing.

-A training plan needs to include both e-learning and live training, playing to the strengths of each.
+A comprehensive training plan will typically need to include both e-learning and live training, playing to the strengths of each.

 Capiro and e-learning

 At Capiro we’ve been developing e-learning courses for about five years.

 We are currently offering and developing a series of online courses to support business analysts wishing to self study and take online exams for the British Computer Society, BCS, certificates in business analysis.

 If you would like to follow up this article with further reading, you may be interested in reading